Injury Types

 Growth plates are areas of developing cartilage tissue near the ends of long bones.
-The growth plate regulates and helps determine the length and shape of the mature bone.
-Growth plates are located between the widened part of the shaft of the bone (the metaphysis) and the end of the bone (the epiphysis).
+They regulate and help determine the length and shape of the mature bone.
+Because growth plates are the last portion of bones to harden (ossify), they are vulnerable to fracture.

 Approximately 15% to 30% of all childhood fractures are growth plate fractures.
 These often require immediate attention because the long-term consequences may include limbs that are crooked or of unequal length.
 It is important to seek evaluation and treatment by an orthopedic surgeon experienced in orthopedic trauma.

 Growth plate fractures must be watched carefully for long-term results.
-In some cases, a bony bridge will form across the fracture line that prevents the bone from getting longer or causes the bone to curve.
-Orthopedic surgeons have developed techniques to remove the bony bar and insert fat, cartilage, or other materials to prevent it from reforming.
+In some cases, a bony bridge will form across the fracture line that prevents the bone from growing longer or causes the bone to curve.
+Regular follow-up visits to the doctor should continue for at least a year after the fracture.

 Schedule Free Consultation